Ablegang/goweb/pkg/logs/logrus/README.md

   "github.com/sirupsen/logrus"
 )

-// Create a new instance of the logger.
+// Create a new instance of the log.
 You can have any number of instances. var log = logrus.New()

 func main() {
   // The API for setting attributes is a little different than the package level
-  // exported logger.
-See Godoc. log.Out = os.Stdout
+  // exported log.
+See Godoc.
+  log.Out = os.Stdout

   // You could set this to any `io.Writer` such as a file